ashkan-maleki/go-r-msg-rmq-aggregator/README.md

-# go-r-msg-rmq-aggregator
-Message Aggregator for RabbitMQ with Golang
+# Message Aggregator for RabbitMQ with Golang